-Based on the Group's current development plan, the project will be developed in two phases, the first of which involves the Northwestern Land which will mainly comprise products such as business apartments, office premises and commercial units, and except for the underground car-parking spaces, properties built on the Northwestern Land will be intended for sale upon completion; while, among others, office buildings with a height of approximately 180 meters and 300 meters, respectively, are planned to be built on the Northern Land and the Southern Land (i.e. these two land parcels making up the second phase of the project), and a shopping mall with a GFA of over 100,000 sq. m. is planned to be built across these land parcels.
-Based on the current plan, the filing in respect of the completion of construction (\mathcal{G} 工備案) of the properties on the Northern Land and the Southern Land is expected to be made in the second half of 2022 and in 2023, respectively.
+Based on the Group's current development plan, the project will be developed in two phases, the first of which involves the Northwestern Land that mainly comprises business apartments, office premises and commercial units.
+Except for the underground car-parking spaces, properties built on the Northwestern Land are intended for sale upon completion.
+While, among others, office buildings that are approximately 180 metres and 300 metres respectively in height will be built on the Northern Land and the Southern Land, which make up the second phase of the project.
+A shopping mall with a GFA of over 100,000 sq. m. is planned to be constructed across the Northern Land and the Southern Land.
+Based on the current plan, the filing in respect of the completion of construction of the properties on the Northern Land and the Southern Land is expected to be made in the second half of 2022 and in 2023, respectively.